spxp/spxp-specs/SPXP-Spec.md

 plaintext within each encrypted block must be signed individually.
 This prevents protocol servers from learning anything about the author of an encrypted data block.
 If the JWE encrypted object uses Additional Authenticated Data (AAD), clients must validate that the AAD on the encrypted JWE object matches the AAD in the signature of the decrypted plaintext.
-This feature is used to prevent replay attacks on the publishing endpoint.

 ### 12.5 Full example of private data in profile root document
 Example: